Advanced Speaker Design Simulation

 There are a ton of tools out there, so I’ll focus on the one’s I’ve learned and know work on my computers.
 These are all up and running on Windows 10 64 bit, and several of them require Microsoft Office installed.
 Generally, the Excel based tools require 2007, work fine on 2010, and in my case are working under Office 2013 Pro Plus with just a couple odd error messages that appear to not break the program.
 In all cases, your Office installation will have to be the 32 bit versions.
 We’ll address the why and how for using these programs a little later.

 This program is used to generate useable FRD and ZMA files from the graphs you can find on manufacturer specification sheets.
 Also, this program has no documentation I could find online, but there’s a number of discussion threads on the DIY Community sites.
+The original source of the file has been taken down, so I’m hosting the application here but can offer no updates or support beyond the use description provided here.

 This is an Excel based application that can integrate baffle interactions and step response into FRD and ZMA files.
 It also includes enclosure low frequency response, and the ability to convert and output minimum phase files.
 This one is built by Jeff Bagby, who has a collection of other handy Excel based tools available here.